Date of Award

 The SDT/BLR model developed for this study has broad application outside the realm of airborne icing.
 The SDT technique has been extensively validated by prior research, and the BLR is a very robust multivariate technique.
 Combined, they could be applied to evaluate high order constructs (such as stall awareness for this study), in complex and dynamic environments.
 The union of SDT and BLR reduces the modeling complexities for each variable into the four binary SDT categories of Hit, Miss, False Alarm, and Correct Rejection, which is the optimum format for the BLR.
 Despite this reductionist approach to complex situations, the method has demonstrated very high statistical and practical significance, as well as excellent predictive power, when applied to the airborne icing scenario.

 Scholarly Commons Citation

 Maris, John Michael, "An Archival Analysis of Stall Warning System Effectiveness During Airborne Icing Encounters" (2017).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 292.